krebeljk/latexDiffQuick/README.md

 * Follow the txt/bat files.
 Adjust as needed.

 ## Remarks
-Sorry about perl.
-Can't avoid it.
-But it's free and simple.

 Diffing is very easy if you're using git (version control software).
 Otherwise have a look at the steps and manage without.

 It's for Windows so you might have to translate the batch files to shell scripts.